mongodb/genny/README.md

 1. Setting the time limit to run the workload
 2. Stats.
 There are currently no client stats collected
-3. Generating or modifying documents.
-You can specify them in yaml, but cannot change them yet.
-4. Setting "options" to the operations (e.g., write concern)
 5. Much more.

 Dependencies